aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

    because of that we need to emulate them as separate entities, not just boolean for *is this an add operation?*.

-3. Both blocks can be easily merged into single routine or decomposed to routines.
-During my tests I took that approach but I realized, that it has negative impact of simplicity and clarity, which were a priority for that project: tracking calls between routines and shifts *by 4, 8 and 12 bits* as well as additional variables is - in my opinion - more cumbersome that simply looking at ``+ 0x0006`` and interpreting it with no time as *add 6 to first nybble*, ``+ 0x0060`` as *add 6 to second nybble* and so on.
+3. Both blocks can be easily merged into single routine or decomposed to multiple, specialized routines.
+During my tests I took that approach but then I realized, that it has negative impact on simplicity and clarity, which were a priority for that project: tracking calls between routines and shifts *by 4, 8 and 12 bits* as well as handling additional variables is
+   - in my opinion - more cumbersome that simply looking at ``+ 0x0006`` and interpreting it with no time as *add 6 to first nybble*, ``+ 0x0060`` as *add 6 to second nybble* and so on.

 Bibliography